Part 5 | Multivariate GLM

 MiniExam 5

-Try solving the demo then check against the video.
+Try solving the demo then check your answers against the video.